wanglc2012/sos4iot/README.md

   Fig10Gen.m --- codes for re-producing Fig.10 based on one time simulations;

-  newsimu_running_records.tex --- running records of producing the above mentioned Fig.8, Fig.9, and Fig.10, respectively.
+  newsimu_running_records.txt --- running records of producing the above mentioned Fig7, Fig.8, Fig.9, and Fig.10, respectively.

 Note that: Since the information of Fig.9 is totally obserable from Fig.10, the Fig.9 in the revision is removed, and thus Fig.10 in the revision is re-numbered as Fig.9.